ros2/design/articles/actions.md

 - executing the action when a goal is received and accepted
 - optionally providing feedback about the progress of all executing actions
 - optionally handling requests to cancel one or more actions
-- sending the result of an action, including whether it succeed, failed, or was canceled, to the client when the action completes
+- sending the result of a completed action, including whether it succeeded, failed, or was canceled, to a client that makes a result request.

 ### Action Client

 An action client sends a goal (an action to be performed) and monitors its progress.
-There may be multiple clients per server; however, it is up to the server to decide how goals from multiple clients will be handled.
+There may be multiple clients per server; however, it is up to the server to decide how goals from multiple clients will be handled simultaneously.

 It is responsible for: